sahidrajaansari/SummifyAi-an-automatic-text-summarizer/README.md

 # SummifyAI - An Automatic Text Summarizer

-SummifyAI is an advanced text summarization project that leverages the state-of-the-art Pegasus model to generate concise and accurate summaries of chat data.
+SummifyAI is an advanced text summarization project that leverages the state-of-the-art Pegasus model to generate concise and accurate summaries for various types of text, including general content and chat conversations.
 This project includes model training, API creation, and a web application for user interaction.

 ## Table of Contents
 - [Overview](#overview)